 Battery Monitor Configuration¶

-These settings are set as defaults when the firmware is loaded.
+These settings are set as defaults when the firmware is loaded (except BATT_AMP_PERVLT which needs to be changed from the default value).
 However, if they are ever lost, you can manually set the parameters:

 Enable Battery monitor.